SuperOfficeDocs/superoffice-docs/docs/en/quote/learn/admin/product/configure.md

 You open the **Configure product** dialog by going to the **Quote/Sync** screen > **Settings** tab > **Configure product** button.

-Here you can customize the content of the **Product** dialog in SuperOffice CRM, which is where users add and edit products in the quote.
+Here you can customize the content of the Product screen, which is where users add and edit products in the quote.

 ## Select language